BigBrownBoss/Me.Travel/README.md

-# Me.Travel - Travel PWA
+# Budget Jet Deals - Travel PWA

 This is a lightweight, mobile-first travel deals PWA ready for affiliate integration.